CHICAGO318 W. Adams, Suite 1600Chicago, IL 60606312.585.7649

 B&W Trailer Hitches* wanted to start to tell the stories of the people who live and breathe the essence of their brand and its tagline: Towing Adventure.

-“Waterman” is the latest in a series of storytelling videos that aim to build both brand awareness and affinity.
+“Waterman” is the latest in a series of storytelling videos/brand films that aim to build both brand awareness and affinity.
 Each profiles a person who’s doing something extraordinary and living out their dream.

 By showing the audience that the brand understands their lifestyle and what inspires them, they’ll build a passion brand that will be top-of-mind for their next purchase.